rtrader58/SC-300T00-Microsoft-Identity-and-Access-Administrator/Errata All Modules.md

 Username:  demouser<br>
 Password:  demo@pass123<br>

+On the Management tab, check the box to Login with Azure AD under the Azure AD section.<br>
+Make sure System assigned managed identity under the Identity section is checked.
+This action should happen automatically once you enable Login with Azure AD.<br>

 Task 2 - Azure AD login for existing Azure Virtual Machines<br>
 Step 4:  Choose your Global Admin as a member<br>

 <br>

 ### Exercise 2 - Login to Linux Virtual Machines in Azure with Azure AD
 <br>
 Task 1 - Create a Linux VM with system assigned managed identity<br>
 Use the following setting on the Basic tab<br>
 Resource group;  myDemoRG<br>